TUL-Dev/QuantUS/README.md

         Thus, there should be a new folder `engines/plugins` which can contain all plugin-related files and resources.
 Note each backend will need to be modified to look for plugins in this new folder.
-- [ ] Test all GUI features to ensure they work as expected.
 - [ ] Use Github Actions to automatically update the submodules to their latest versions on a regular basis (e.g., weekly, daily, or whenever a commit is completed via webhook).
 - [ ] Implement all missing GUI features from Legacy QuantUS.
 This won't be trivial as